Why do Firefox and Chrome want to kill EV certificate

 In the latest versions of Firefox and Chrome, when visiting HTTPS sites using EV certificates, the address bar does not display the green lock icon and company information, instead, it displays the same gray lock icon as DV certificate sites.

 As early as August this year, Firefox announced that it would cancel the special display of EV certificates when it released 70.0 in October.
-The reasons is：
+The reasons are：

 - Additional company information confuses users and takes up screen space;